gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_utility_programs.rst

    :switch:`--comments-fill`
      Fill comment blocks.
+This is the default.
+     Use :switch:`--no-comments-fill` to turn off filling.

    :switch:`--comments-special`
      Keep unchanged special form comments.
-     This is the default.
+     The default is :switch:`--no-comments-special`.

    .. index:: --comments-only (gnatpp)